Parameterizing Path Partitions: Covering and Edge-Disjoint Variants

 \begin{theorem} \textsc{DAGSPC}, \textsc{DAGIPC}, \textsc{ED-DAGSPC} and \textsc{ED-DAGIPC} are \NP-hard even when the inputs are restricted to planar bipartite DAGs of maximum degree~4. \end{theorem}

-\begin{proof} We follow the same construction as \autoref{thm:DAGSPP-NPhard}.
-Observe that each shortest or induced path in any solution of \textsc{(ED-)DAGSPC/(ED-)DAGIPC} must contain exactly three vertices (and thus forms a vertex-partition of the graph), and each gadget $H(v_i)$ is partitioned into $P_3$-paths in one of the two ways as shown in \autoref{twopart}.
+\begin{proof} We follow the same construction as in \autoref{thm:DAGSPP-NPhard}.
+Observe that, by the same argument as in the proof of \autoref{claim:DAG-reduction-mainclaim}, each shortest or induced path in any solution of \textsc{(ED-)DAGSPC/(ED-)DAGIPC} must contain exactly three vertices (and thus forms a vertex-partition of the graph), and each gadget $H(v_i)$ is partitioned into $P_3$-paths in one of the two ways as shown in \autoref{twopart}.
 The rest of the argumentation is similar to \autoref{thm:DAGSPP-NPhard}. \end{proof}